energywebfoundation/ssi-hub/docs/revocation.md

 `CredentialWithStatus` represents a credential with a StatusList2021 [credentialStatus](https://www.w3.org/TR/vc-data-model/#status) property.
-`CredentialWithStatus` is a separate aggregate root in order to more easily enforce the unique constraint of the `credential.id`.
+`CredentialWithStatus` is a separate aggregate root in order to more easily enforce the unique constraint of the `CredentialWithStatus.id`.
-If the association of a credential to an entry is located within the `NamespaceRevocations` aggregate root, then is is not possible to have a consitency boundary around the revocations of a single namespace.
+If the association of a credential to an entry is located within the `NamespaceRevocations` aggregate root, then is is not possible to have a consistency boundary around the revocations of a single namespace as one would need to check that a given `CredentialWithStatus.id` has not been saved to a different `NamespaceRevocations`.

 ```mermaid